hmcts/goldenpath-platops/README.md

 There is a [Backstage GoldenPath documentation](https://backstage.platform.hmcts.net/docs?filters%5Buser%5D=all) for the AKS cluster which would walk you through the steps required in creating applications in the AKS cluster.

+Follow the steps outlined in there and this would build your application in the AKS cluster and also the DNS and Frontdoor entries as described above.

+### Points to note when going through the AKS steps
+- <Ozzy to fill these in>

 📣 **NOTE:** You need to be on the [VPN](https://tools.hmcts.net/confluence/pages/viewpage.action?pageId=1473556716&__ncforminfo=KrJ3_ABh6jWfksWuXyV3P0AVgDdrdldO1RMJDzjYyO2Y_8le-aWjrz_SqURx_CEKdqcwKxg6d_xZAN5A1vZizn230itnkRum) to access the documentation

 ## Section 3 - Clean Up